 2.1.3.
 Compromised outlet

 The comprised outlet issue occurs when the outlet pipe is off the ditch bottom by less than 1 ft and the ditch water level frequently rises high enough to submerge the outlet and reduce flow (Figure 1).
 In this situation, either clean and deepen the ditch, raise the outlet to allow normal free flow, or use a pump station.

 Figure 1- Left: The outlet is submerged because it is too close to the ditch bottom.
 Right: The same ditch during the process of being cleaned and deepened to allow free flow from the outlet (photo credit: Jason R. Piwarski).

 2.1.4.
 Lack of breathers

 Lack of breathers in the system is another example of a common design issue.
 Breathers allow air to enter the drain pipe to vent the pipe.
 Breathers are usually installed when going from a relatively flat minimum grade to a steep grade, thereby preventing piping of the soil into the drain pipe.
-Also, if there is no breather and the water table is above the top of the lateral drain pipe, flow may be restricted when going from relatively flat minimum grade to a steep grade.
-Breathers may also be needed when the lateral drain pipe is very long.
+Also, if there is no breather and the water table is above the top of the lateral drain pipe, flow may be restricted when going from a relatively flat minimum grade to a steep grade.

 Inadequate venting can cause piping of the soil into the pipe when a steep grade results in high water velocity (low pressure) in the pipe.
-Inadequate venting can cause blowouts when a sudden change of grade from steep to a relatively flat minimum grade results in high pressure in the pipe.
-Tile blowouts are also caused by blockage of the system outlet, or a broken or cut drain pipe.
+Inadequate venting can cause blowouts when a sudden change of grade from steep to relatively flat minimum grade results in high pressure in the pipe (Cooley & Herron, 2015).
+Tile blowouts are also caused by blockage of the system outlet, or a broken or cut drain pipe (Cooke, 2023).